|

 In constructing covariant free fields for massless particles with

-helicity (such as photons), one encounters a
+(such as photons), one encounters a

 significant complication; see Section ?.
 A field like the